Takahacker/Hackathon_Terra_Signal_Grupo2/README.md

 # Grupo 2
 - Gustavo Takahashi
-- Luiza Arantes
+- Luiza Arantes Braz
-- Marcos Costa
+- Marcos Augusto Rossi Paulino Costa
 - Sara Novais Felix
 ---
 Materials for the Hackathon of a fake Telco Company named Terra Signal.
 Includes the dataset, and a starter notebook.